Skip to main content

 runtime

 The runtime build argument adds the applicable runtimes to the image.
 By default, aikit will automatically choose the most optimized CPU runtime.
-You can use cuda to include NVIDIA CUDA runtime libraries.
-For example:

 --build-arg="runtime=cuda".